lmk4824/digital-garden-jekyll-template/_notes/The Handmaid's Tale/Characters/Offred.md

 >"Maybe the life I think I'm living is a paranoid delusion."
 > -pg.
 125

-- Offred is becoming less and less sure of herself and her thoughts are becoming less black and white and more a muddled gray of maybes
+- Offred is becoming less and less sure of herself and her thoughts are becoming less black and white and more a muddled grey of maybes

 >"I would rather have the disapproval, I feel more worthy of it"